robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

     * Please follow the documentation of the [spi-tools](https://github.com/cpb-/spi-tools)
 4. **CAN-Bus** (*Intel Cylone V only*)
     * Intel Cyclone V FPGAs have two powerful Bosch `D_CAN`-Controllers embedded
-    * To interact with CAN Devices are the `can-tools` pre-installed
+    * To interact with CAN Devices the `can-tools` are pre-installed
-    * They allow over internal network connection to read and write CAN-Packages and monitoring the traffic
+    * They allow over an internal network connection to read and write CAN-Packages and monitoring the traffic
     * To enable the *CAN0* execute this command to enable the *CAN network Port*:
         ```bash
         ip link set can0 type can bitrate 125000
         ip link set up can0
          ```
         * "*125000*" is the CAN Bitrate in *Bit/s*
-    * With next shown command it is possible to transmit a CAN-Packages
+    * With next shown command it is possible to transmit a CAN-Package
         ```bash
         cansend can0 123#ADC1.ABC2
         ```